 Most events are taking place in July and August.
 For example places such as Lumbarda offer a full summer program including donkey races and fisherman evenings at this time.
 However there are odd events taking place outside of the summer such as the Marco Polo Triathlon in April and the Baroque Music Festival in September.

-You can see a full list of events on the local tourist board website and also on our recommended Events to enjoy on Korcula Island in 2020.
+You can see a full list of events on the local tourist board website.

 When you do think you would like to visit Korcula Island?
 Or even better, when are you planning on visiting?